Sybase Data Migration to PostgreSQL

 }

-}For a complete example of the configuration file, refer to the downloaded template.
+}For a complete example of the configuration file, see the downloaded template.

-On the Mapping tab, the system defaults to the database with the same name in the target data source.
-If it does not exist, you need to manually select the target library, and then click Save and Pre-Check.
-If there are updates in the source and target data sources during the mapping configuration stage, you can click the Refresh Metadata button in the upper right corner of the page to re-obtain the information of the source and target data sources.
+On the "Mapping" tab, choose different operations based on the selected replication type, and click Save and Pre-Check.
+If the source and target data sources are updated during mapping configuration, click Refresh Metadata in the upper-right corner of the page to refresh the source and target data source information.

-tip- You can check Enable data consistency comparison.
-After the synchronization task is completed, it automatically starts the data consistency comparison based on the source data source to ensure the consistency of the data at both ends.
-According to your choice of Type, the start time of Enable data consistency comparison is as follows:
+You can select Enable data consistency comparison.
+After the synchronization task is complete, a data consistency comparison task based on the source data source automatically starts to ensure data consistency between both ends.
+Based on the selected Type, Enable data consistency comparison starts at the following times:

-- Full: Start after the full replication is completed.
+- Full: Starts after full replication is complete.

-- Full+Incremental, Incremental: Start when the incremental data is consistent with the source data source for the first time and Delay is 0 seconds.
-You can click View Details to view the synchronization delay on the Details page. !sync_delay
+- Full+Incremental, Incremental: Starts when incremental data is consistent with the source data source for the first time and Delay is 0 seconds.
+You can click View Details and view the synchronization delay on the Details page.

-- If the pre-check is not passed, you need to click Details in the Actions column on the right side of the target check item, troubleshoot the cause of the failure, manually fix it and click Check Again to re-execute the pre-check until it passes.
+If the precheck fails, click Details in the Actions column on the right of the failed check item, troubleshoot the cause, manually fix the issue, and then click Check Again to run the precheck again until it passes.

-- The check items with Result as Warning can be repaired or ignored depending on the situation.
+Check items whose Result is Warning can be fixed or ignored depending on the situation.

-On the Launch page, the prompt Launch Successfully is displayed, and the synchronization task starts running.
-At this time, you can do the following:
+On the Launch page, the Launch Successfully prompt appears, indicating that the synchronization task has started.
+You can then perform the following operations:

-- Click View Details to view the execution of each stage of the synchronization task.
+Click View Details to view the execution status of each stage of the synchronization task.

 Viewing Synchronization Results